 In practical terms, schools and daycares have a duty to provide safe and adequately supervised school grounds, take reasonable safety precautions during activities like sport and, to a certain extent, protect children from their own immaturity and the behaviour of other children.

-What are your rights?If your child has been injured at school or day care because of their teacher or carer’s negligence, you may be able to claim compensation for their suffering and medical expenses.
-Shine Lawyers’ team of friendly, approachable lawyers can walk you through you your options with a No Win No Fee guarantee.
+What are your rights?If your child has been seriously injured at school or daycare because of their teacher or carer’s negligence, you may be able to claim compensation for their suffering and medical expenses.
+Shine Lawyers’ team of friendly, approachable lawyers can walk you through you your options with a No Win No Fee basis.

 Written by Shine Lawyers.
 Last modified: January 15, 2021.